sokocha/test-quiz-master/README.md

 ## To attempt and submit this test.

-1. Create a fork of this repository on your own personal Github account.

-2. Download your fork, start rails server, and begin making your changes.
+1. Clone master branch, start rails server, and begin making your changes.

-3. When you are finished, create a pull request to merge into Quipper's version, and then send us an email to let us know you're ready for review.
+2. When you are finished, make a patch with `git format-patch`, and then send them to us via email.

-4. We will close the pull request.

 ## Specifications